 One of the few representations I’ve seen that reappropriates the complexities of the Western for marginalised people while centring the conflict for Native identities is CBC’s short-lived Canadian feminist Western TV show, Strange Empire (2014) set at the Alberta-Montana border in 1869 with a Métis protagonist.
 It isn’t perfect, and because it wants to be realistic it isn’t the escapist romp of River of Teeth, but it engages with the reality that writing a cowboy myth (or a hippo-riding myth) doesn’t get less racist with the exclusion of Native identities; in fact, exclusion from narratives and representation is one of the primary ways in which erasures of the need for reparations and ongoing histories of violence continue.

 Additionally, I’m unsure about the manner in which the novellas chose to represent its marginalised characters both with and without microaggressions because it felt like the book chose to refuse them intersectional lives in favour of a single angle.
 So openly bisexual Houndstooth is never the target of biphobia or homophobia, but he is singled out for his visible otherness—his ethnicity as British-Korean.
-Hero as a non-binary Black person is twice depicted as wary of questions regarding their gender but, as Zina Hutton points out in her review of the book, aside from a single mention of their skin as “ink-dark” in River of Teeth there’s very little or no indication of how fraught and complex navigating the South would be for a Black person, even free and without overt racism aimed at them.
+Hero as a non-binary Black person is twice depicted as wary of questions regarding their gender but, as Zina Hutton points out in their review of the book, aside from a single mention of their skin as “ink-dark” in River of Teeth there’s very little or no indication of how fraught and complex navigating the South would be for a Black person, even free and without overt racism aimed at them.
 There’s no indication of their having a distinct experience of this as compared to any of their companions even within their singular POV.
 When Archie is discussed, her voluptuous figure is created as a focus for microaggressions in River of Teeth, but her sex, her genderbending, and her status as a Frenchwoman never are.
 When Adelia is focused on, it’s her pregnancy that gets referenced, not her Latina ethnicity.
 It’s an odd sort of approach that tries to divert attention from intersections to single factors, and it’s interesting to think about what this means in terms of violence removed versus violence preserved in Gailey’s worldbuilding.
 I’m both compelled and confused by this notion of presenting one angle to absent the other.
 I agree on the one hand because power structures are historical and interdependent and this means that, for example, some queer spaces can be racist, nationalist, and ableist because colonial white supremacy can allow for this and ableism is horribly ubiquitous in the world.
 At the same time, I don’t understand how racism in the novel is directed at Houndstooth and not Hero, especially in a story set in the American South and with the existing history of racial hierarchies existing outside of the book’s worldbuilding.

 In some sense it’s jarring to read this—for example, in order not to have overt racism aimed at him, Houndstooth’s ethnicity as British-Korean is never revealed.
 In fact, while I knew he was being othered, I had no idea he was of Korean descent until Zina mentioned having read it in the book’s Tor review.
 I feel I could have read Houdstooth as partly any ethnicity with “sharp cheekbones” that’s othered (and there are a lot of them) and it would have made little difference.
 It’s the sort of free-floating signifier that makes no sense even in a fictional world where race isn’t supposed to matter (but in this case clearly does) because a British-Korean person is going to be treated differently than a British-Indian person or a British-Mexican person; they aren’t going to have the same issues even as they each navigate othering and racism aimed at them.
 It felt rather like coming into a family argument halfway through, where everyone has retreated into half sentences and frosty silence and having to sit, unsure and worried, through the rest of the evening.